robertocarroll/robertocarroll/about/index.markdown

 I'm also an experienced writer, editor and content strategist who has led big web projects and has first-rate reporting, writing and sub-editing skills.

-I work best on the borders of editorial and technology experimenting with new forms interactive and multimedia storytelling.
+I work best on the borders of editorial and technology experimenting with new forms of interactive and multimedia storytelling.